Datavault-UK/automate-dv-docs/docs/macros.md

     This is an alternative implementation of the effectivity satellite using status and hashdiff columns instead of start and end dates.

-    In the examples below the column name STATUS is used for illustration purposes, however it is not recommended to use this name in practice as it is a reserved word on most SQL platforms.
+    In the examples below the column name STATUS is used for illustration purposes, however it is not recommended to use this name in practice because it is a reserved word on many SQL platforms.

 #### Usage